Epic Mexico to Costa Rica

 Day 11

-Rio DulceThere is a load of kick-ass activities to choose between today.
-Take a scenic boat trip down the river to Livingston, a laidback town on the Caribbean coast that offers a unique experience of local Garifuna culture.
+Rio DulceThere is a load of kick-ass activities to choose from in Rio Dulce today.
+Take a scenic boat trip down the river to Livingston – a laidback town on the Caribbean coast that offers the unique experience of local Garifuna culture.
 Go boating on the lake, relax in the thermal hot springs or explore the nearby San Felipe fort in Livingston.
-You could hike through the dense forest of the surrounding Chocon-Machacas Natural reserve and go out to spot the protected manatees of the area.
-Remember, the best thing is that you’re in laidback Guatemala, and with the flexibility of today’s itinerary, you decide what’s on the agenda.
+You could also hike through the dense forest of the surrounding Chocon-Machacas Natural Reserve and spot the protected manatees of the area.

 -